East Bay Foster Grandparent Program

 Foster Grandparents are provided the opportunity to:

-- Earn compensation for the time devoted to the program
+- Earn a tax-free stipend of $240-$640 monthly for the time devoted to the program

 Location(s) of the Program